Travel Trailer and Tow Vehicle Dynamics

 A powered vehicle has similar limitations, but with a major difference.
 Forces for moving, braking and steering are applied and reacted only by its tyres.

-A caravan’s tow vehicle acts physically much as those horses.
-The caravan depends on the stability of whatever pulls it – as did horse-drawn carriages.
+A travel trailer’s tow vehicle acts physically much as those horses.
+The travel trailer depends on the stability of whatever pulls it – as did horse-drawn carriages.
 This is often overlooked.
 Pic: courtesy of fineartamerica.com/featured/stagecoach-accident-1856-granger/

 Early pneumatic tyres